 Here, we compare humans to AI play by analyzing the network structure of piece-to-piece interactions \cite{farren2013analysis} over many chess games.
-We consider thousands of games across a broad range of scenarios, including games with players across all skill levels and from official AI tournaments between competitive chess engines such as Leela Chess Zero and Stockfish, held between 2019 and 2024.
+We consider thousands of games across a broad range of scenarios, including games with players of all skill levels and official AI tournaments between competitive chess engines, such as Leela Chess Zero and Stockfish, held between 2019 and 2024.
 In these tournaments, the engines operate adaptively, allocating varying amounts of time to different moves.
-To these, we add games generated locally with limited computational power, in which Stockfish is run at fixed search depths.
+In addition to these tournament games, we include simulations in which we run Stockfish at fixed search depths.
 This provides a controlled baseline representing a spectrum of computational constraints and playing strengths, allowing us to observe how strategic tension scales with algorithmic complexity.

-We find that the complexity of the game, as measured by ``strategic tension,'' follows a regular curve, whose features correspond to the different stages of the game.
-The curve is characteristically different for human plays compared with AI plays.
-Our observations indicate that humans and AI behave differently in complex strategic environments and raise questions about the repercussions of AI managing competitive settings.
+We find that the complexity of the game, as measured by ``strategic tension,'' follows, on average, a regular curve, whose features correspond to the different stages of the game.
+The curve is characteristically different for human players compared with AI players.
+Our observations suggest that humans and AI exhibit distinct behaviors in complex strategic environments, raising questions about the consequences of delegating competitive real-life scenarios to AI.